Benta63/Binary-Image-Segmentation/README.md

   * Perhaps input a range of values?
 * Perhaps change the main while loop to Calculate the fitness and then update the population. as opposed to:
 * Implement a save state function.
 This is detailed here: https://deap.readthedocs.io/en/master/tutorials/advanced/checkpoint.html
+* Additional error checking for the SEED variable
+ * The SEED has to be a C long.
+A C long is platform dependent, but currentle, it is not being checked for.
+* Redo the overall while loop to:
 Calculate Fitness
 while
    Update population
    Calculate fitness

 #### AlgorithmSpace.py in GAHelpers
 * Add a color segmentation algorithm
   * Add any image segmentation algorithm following the notes for Adding Additional Algorithms